Yonggary (character)

-Yonggary is a giant monster, or kaiju, that first appeared in the 1967 South Korean film Yongary, Monster from the Deep.
+Yonggary, also spelled Yongary, is a giant monster, or kaiju, that first appeared in the 1967 South Korean-Japanese co-produced film Yongary, Monster from the Deep.
 The film and its title character were produced to rival the success of Toho's Godzilla films during the mid-60s.
 The kaiju itself later appeared in the 1999 film Yonggary.

 Overview

 Name and copyright

 The name "Yonggary" is a combination of two Korean words: "Yong" (meaning dragon) and "gari" (derived from Pulgasari, a chimeral beast from Korean mythology).
 The rights to the character are currently owned by Younggu Art, founded by Korean filmmaker Shim Hyung-rae, director of Yonggary (1999).
+The original iteration spelled the name with a single "G", while the 1999/2001 version spelled it with two "G"'s.

 Development

 1967 Yonggary

 The 1967 Yonggary was originally conceived as a single-celled organism from space that mutated into a giant monster after exposure from radiation during a nuclear bomb test.
 The 1967 Yonggary was brought to life using a man in a rubber suit.
 Masao Yagi, who built the Gamera suit for Daiei, supervised the construction of the Yonggary suit.
 The character was designed in Korea, while the suit was built in Japan based on the Korean design.
 Director Kim Ki-duk found that the suit lacked terror and was disappointed with the final results but proceeded to film with the suit since there was no time or money to produce a new suit.
 The suit ended up costing ₩1.2 million ($5,000 in USD) to produce.
 Cho Kyoung-min portrayed Yonggary, who was paid ₩100,000 ($400 in USD).
 The film and its title character were produced to rival the success of Toho's Godzilla and the film was released in Germany as Godzilla's Todespranke (Godzilla's Hand of Death).
 The 1967 Yonggary has a bipedal reptilian design with a long horn on his snout, tusks at the side of his mouth, a single row of dorsal fins, and spikes on the side of his tail.
 The 1967 Yonggary is capable of breathing fire and his primary food source is oil and gasoline.